 - Has the applicant integrated into the community through involvement in community organizations, voluntary services or other activities?

-- Has the applicant undertaken any professional, linguistic or other studies that show integration into Canadian society?
+- Has the applicant undertaken any professional,

 A Canadian citizen helps an undocumented refugee claimant come to Canada without the proper documentation to seek asylum by paying for part of his transportation.